 What age can I claim the UK State Pension?

 The UK State Pension is changing.
-Much has been said of the increasing UK State Pension age.
-The changes have undoubtedly been unfair on women reaching State pension age in the last few years.
+Much has been said of the increasing UK State Pension age, with speculation of it rising further.

 We have developed a quick and easy UK State Pension calculator.
 Our calculator will let you know the age you will be eligible to claim your ‘old age pension’.
 This calculator is up to date with the latest rules, but remember, the UK State pension is a popular political toy, and subject to further changes.